dmbarbour/glas/docs/GlasDesign.md

         x = tmp_x.out;
         increment(tmp_x)

 Here, `tmp_x` should be a fresh variable that does not conflict with other variables in scope.
 Unification with output is leveraged to capture the updated `x`.
 Finally, `increment` is called, and may have a return value in addition to the effect of updating its parameter.
 Programmers may explicitly define `increment` in terms of in-out parameters.
-However, for clarity and consistency, Glas has pass-by-reference patterns.
+However, for clarity and consistency, Glas will support pass-by-reference patterns.

-        fn increment(x) { x.out &= x.in + 1; }
+        fn increment(x) { x.out := x.in + 1; }
         fn increment(&x) { x = x + 1; }

-In the latter case, we'll unify the output after the final update to `x`.
+In the latter case, we unify the output just after the final update to `x`.

-*Note:* Glas will perform a Rust-like static analysis for 'ownership' of variables to prohibit problematic aliasing.
-However, there are significant differences regarding closures.
+## Object-Oriented Programming

+Objects in Glas are simply modeled as records of fields and methods.
+There is no strong distinction between records and objects.
+Methods are simply functions with a `(self:, args:)` parameter pair.
+Glas provides syntactic sugar to invoke methods: `foo!bar(x)` desugars to `foo.bar(self:&foo, args:(x))`, and `foo?bar(x)` desugars to `foo.bar(self:foo, args:(x))`.

+Glas should also support convenient construction of objects, e.g. using delegation, composition, mixins, or inheritance.
+Private fields or methods might be be protected by the type system.
+I haven't settled many details yet.

+Glas may weakly support *everything is an object*.
+When we write `6 * 7` it might mean `6 ?times (7)` or similar, allowing for operator overloading.
+Lists and strings are also objects.

+## Effects Model

+Imperative programs often interact with the outside world via console, canvas, filesystem, or network.
+In Glas, this is modeled by an implicit environment object, threaded through the program.
+This environment object may have fields and methods, with fields serving a role similar as thread-local storage variables.

+I haven't settled the details of how this environment is accessed.
+Viable solutions include a special symbol like `$` or eliding a variable via `!bar(x)` or `?baz(y)` or `.xyzzy`.
+Or we could try a special keyword like `withenv \&env { ... ops on env ... }`, to access or update the environment locally like any other variable.

+## Exceptions

-## Objects and Interfaces
+## Threads

-For this document, define 'object' as an abstract value accessed by interface.
-Relevantly, concrete implementation details such as the data structure used under the hood are hidden from the client.
-This enables the client to be generic over certain implementation details.

-In object-oriented languages, 'objects' are usually modeled as a `(vtable:, field1:, field2:, ...)` structure.
-Here, the `vtable` (virtual method table) has a collection of methods, and each `field` represents data within the object.
-Abstraction is achieved via support from a type-system, which rejects programs that directly touch private fields or methods.
-The object is passed as an implicit argument for every method call, leveraging pass-by-reference for methods that update the object.

-Glas will support data-objects with dedicated syntax.
-One proposal is to treat `foo!bar(a)` as desugaring to `foo.vtable.bar(self:&foo, args:a)`, or similar.
-Glas will also provide syntax for defining and constructing objects.

-Objects in Glas are mostly useful for limited forms of generic programming.
-Glas cannot directly model shared mutable objects.
-Also, I have been unable to unify the syntax for 'everything is an object' without sacrificing other desired features of Glas, such as avoiding type-driven behavior.
+The model underlying Glas allows deterministic concurrency based on dataflow.
+But dataflow in Glas is usually sequential due to the imperative environment.
+Thus, Glas will provide means to restrict dependency on the imperative envrionment and expose the underlying concurrency.

+A promising option is `fork fn` to wrap a function.
+The wrapper immediately returns the dynamic environment, and also a unification variable for the result.
+The function is evaluated instead in a fresh dynamic environment, e.g. the unit value.
+Parameters to the wrapped function are still evaluated in the caller's environment, but may involve pass-by-reference, channels, rendezvous, and similar patterns.

+This design has an advantage of being relatively easy to abstract.
+For example, we can build a `forkenv` function above `fork` that provides and returns an alternative dynamic environment.

 ## Concurrent Channels

-Glas can model concurrent interactions as data structures with futures.
-For example, a channel can naively be modeled as a future list, where one thread writes the tail and another reads the head:
+With futures, concurrent interactions can be modeled as data structures.
+For example, a channel can be naively modeled as a future list.
+A producer thread can write the tail of the list via unification, while a separate consumer thread reads the head of the list.
+We could also read and write the channel within the same loop.

         fn write(channel:ch, data:x) =
             // assume a pass-by-reference channel
-            ch.in &= list:(head: x, tail: ch.out);
+            ch.in := list:(head: x, tail: ch.out);

-        fn close(channel:ch) =
-            ch.in &= 'null;

-        write(&c, 1);
-        write(&c, 2);
-        ...

-        // another thread
         fn read(channel:ch) =
             match(ch.in) {
-            | list:(head:x, tail:xs) -> ch.out &= xs; x
+            | list:(head:x, tail:xs) -> ch.out := xs; x
-            | 'null -> ch.out &= (); raise 'eoc;
+            | 'null -> ch.out := (); raise 'eoc;
             }

-        const x = read(&c);
-        const y = read(&c);
-        ...

-Unfortunately, this naive model has several weaknesses: A fast producer, paired with a slow consumer, too easily results in a memory leak.
-The consumer cannot close the channel after it has read what it wants.
-Also, it could be difficult to robustly model heterogeneous channels, where type of elements vary based on a protocol.

-We can tweak the model to solve some of these weaknesses.
-For example, we could put the reader in charge of adding to the tail of the list:

-        fn write(channel:ch, data:x) =
-            match(ch.in) {
-            | list:cell ->
-                cell.head := x;
-                cell.tail := ch.out;
-            | 'null ->
-                ch.out := 'null;
-                raise 'eoc;
-            }

-        fn read(channel:ch) =
-            const x = (...);
-            ch.in := list:(head:x, tail:ch.out);
-            return x;

-In this case, the consumer controls the buffer.
-The producer will wait for the consumer to signal its readiness.
-The consumer may 'read' several future elements in advance, but will often wait on the elements themselves.
-This makes it easy to control memory usage.
-However, the writer has lost the ability to signal when there is no more data.
-Also, it is awkward to buffer multiple writes ahead of the reader requesting them, which can be inconvenient for pipeline parallelism.

-A third option is to model a naive channel in each direction.
-The reader sends a stream of requests for data, and the writer responds.
-Generalizing, we ultimately have full bi-directional communication channels.
-Glas can model channels of many kinds.
-The greater difficulty is reasoning about channels, especially if we want safe use of heterogeneous types.

-Glas will provide abstract, bi-directional, bounded-buffer channels as a built-in feature.
-This makes it easier to provide dedicated support in the type system, e.g. using [session types](https://groups.inf.ed.ac.uk/abcd/) to model heterogeneous protocols over channels.
-This also makes channels more accessible to the optimizer, e.g. to decide optimal buffer size, or even eliminate some buffers in favor of loop fusion.

-Programmers will likely use channels more often than direct use of futures.
-Built-in channels will likely be abstracted as *objects*.

-## Effects Model

-Glas programs usually interact with an external environment - e.g. console, filesystem, network.
-This is achieved by an implicit pass-by-reference parameter to provide access to the environment, and unification variables to model the interaction.

-Programmers can control the environment used by a subprogram.
-Thus, it is possible to provide a sandboxed or simulated console and filesystem, or to model an alternative environment with a canvas and turtle graphics as the only 'effects'.
-The environment expected by a function will be described in the function's type.

-A limitation of Glas is that we cannot directly model 'shared' resources, such as
+I describe this model of channels as 'naive' because it lacks support for bounded-buffers, early termination by the reader, or other useful features.
+But it does demonstrate how channels can be modeled above futures for sharing between threads.
+Glas will have built-in support for abstract channels with nicer properties, with protocols modeled by session types.
+Abstract channels will be modeled as objects.

-## Exceptions
+## Pattern Matching

+Various patterns including:

+        foo:    - same as `foo:foo`

 ## Closures